-Using an air tour safety rule for Hawaii (SFAR 71, continued by 68 Fed.
+The FAA is developing a final rule to provide safety standards for commercial air tours nationally, including over Grand Canyon and other park units (68 Fed.
 Reg.
-60832) as a model, on October 22, 2003, the FAA proposed providing safety standards for commercial air tours nationally, including over Grand Canyon and other park units (68 Fed.
-Reg.
 60572).
-The proposed rule seeks to increase the safety of tours by requiring certification of air tour operators and by establishing safety standards, including regarding low-level flights, overwater flights, and visibility limits.
+The proposed rule seeks to increase air tour safety by requiring certification of tour operators and by establishing safety standards, including regarding low-level flights, over-water flights, and visibility limits.
 Opponents assert that the cost of compliance would make it infeasible for many to continue operating, existing regulations are sufficient to keep tours safe, and the proposed merger of helicopter and airplane traffic increases the chance of collisions.
-The FAA is developing a final rule.
+The agency expects to issue a final rule by fall of 2006.